graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

 When true, exception details including message, type and stack trace will be sent to the requestor as part of any error messages.

-Setting this value to true can expose sensitive server details and is considered a security risk.
-Disable in any production environments.
+> WARNING: Setting this value to true can expose sensitive server details and is considered a security risk.

 ### ExposeMetrics